FG Targets Enrollment of 825,000 Students with Disabilities in 5 years

 Kuni Tyessi in Abuja

-The Federal Government has reaffirmed its commitment to the provision of inclusive education and has accordingly set an ambitious target to enrol 825,000 students with disabilities cumulatively over the next five years.
+The federal government has reaffirmed its commitment to the provision of inclusive education and has accordingly set an ambitious target to enroll 825,000 students with disabilities cumulatively over the next five years.

-The Minister of State for Education, Dr Yusuf Sununu, spoke at the First Africa Regional Conference on Equal Opportunity of Access to Higher Education.
+Minister of State for Education, Dr. Yusuf Sununu, spoke at the First Africa Regional Conference on Equal Opportunity of Access to Higher Education.

 He revealed that JAMB had also sought and obtained approval at the 67th National Council on Education meeting to exempt candidates with disabilities from post-UTME screening.

-He charged participants at the conference to focus on discussion extending beyond access to higher education and encompasses the economic empowerment that stems from education.
+He charged participants at the conference to focus on discussions extending beyond access to higher education and encompasses the economic empowerment that stems from education.

 He said: “As we work towards the realisation of inclusive education, we must provide the necessary physical and digital infrastructure to support various access and learning needs of all students.